-- With transmission in neutral. - With motorcycle at ambient temperature. - · With motorcycle rear wheels on the ground. - With the vehicle unladen: no rider, no luggage and empty trunk.
+- With transmission in neutral. - With motorcycle at ambient temperature. - With motorcycle upright or on jiffy stand with rear wheel on the ground. - With the vehicle unladen: no rider, no luggage and empty saddlebags.

 To prevent accidental vehicle start-up, which could cause death or serious injury, remove main fuse before proceeding.
 (00251b)